robenkleene/audio-references/ableton-push/ableton-push-clips.md

 - Use the jog wheel to select individual notes
 - With a note selected, use the `Position` encoder to change its position
+- Hold multiple notes in the step sequencer, and then adjust the decoders (e.g., for `Velocity`) to change those notes.

 ## Troubleshooting